GiusTex/GoldenRecovery/README.md

 # GoldenRecovery
+## WIP
-Dev files of my Golden Recovery (v3.0) mod for BG3
+Dev files of my Golden Recovery v3.0 mod for BG3.
+Patch 8 ready.

 ### How it works